PostHog/posthog.com/contents/blog/improving-posthog-deployments.md

 This post is all about how we approached these goals, and our long-term roadmap for improving PostHog deployments.

+> This article is part of our [A Universe of New Features launch week](/blog/launch-week-universe-of-new-features) series

+## Goal 1: Improve test framework

-> To self-host PostHog, it is still possible to use `docker-compose` for the evaluation stage, but what about the move into production?
-We currently offer an abstraction system built on top of the [Kubernetes](https://kubernetes.io/) platform via [Helm](https://helm.sh/).
-We’ve built on top of Kubernetes because although for many scenarios it is overkill, it allows us to focus on one abstraction but target any cloud provider that has a Kubernetes offerings.
+While you can self-host PostHog using `docker-compose` for the evaluation stage, for production we offer an abstraction system built on top of the [Kubernetes](https://kubernetes.io/) platform via [Helm](https://helm.sh/).

+We’ve built on top of Kubernetes because although it's overkill for many scenarios, it allows us to focus on one abstraction but target any cloud provider that has a Kubernetes offerings.
 Currently we support AWS, Azure (alpha), Digital Ocean and Google Cloud Platform.

-## Goal 1: Improve test framework

 In order to give us confidence that every self-hosted installation is reliable and we iterate fast, we needed to significantly improve our testing frameworks.

 Kubernetes resources are usually represented as YAML objects, while Helm helps us to define, install, upgrade and package them via a template engine.

 In order to make sure those resources are defined, installed and upgrade correctly across different cloud platforms, Kubernetes versions and deployment scenarios, we’ve introduced several layers of testing, each of which with a specific goal: